NURSING 740 : Nurse Practitioner Prescribing Practicum

 Campus Experience

-Attendance is required at scheduled activities including labs/tutorials to complete components of the course.
+Attendance is required at scheduled activities including labs/tutorials and face to face contact days.

-Lectures will be available as recordings.
+Lectures will be available as recordings if possible.
 Other learning activities including seminars/tutorials will not be available as recordings.

 The course will include live online events including group discussions/tutorials.